Gemista: A Greek recipe for stuffed tomatoes and bell peppers

-** Always take into account that we need about one tablespoon per vegetable.
+** Always take into account that you'll need about 1 tablespoon per tomato/pepper.

 When the top is removed, use a sharp teaspoon and carefully remove the flesh from inside of each tomato.
 Put it in a large bowl.

 Be careful not to tear the skin of the tomato when removing the flesh.
 You need to keep the external layer of the tomato intact (a bit less than 1cm / 0.3-0.4 inch thickness).
-Sprinkle a few pinches of salt and sugar inside each empty tomato.
+Sprinkle with a little salt and sugar inside each tomato shell.

-Turn the tomatoes upside down (the open side -the one with the hole- facing down) and let them drain from their juices inside a medium-large baking pan (just choose one where the vegetables fit nicely).
+Turn the tomato shells upside down (hole side down) and let them drain from their juices inside a medium-large baking pan (just choose one where the vegetables fit nicely).

 Leave the tomatoes to drain, and move on to the peppers; cut their tops as well.
-Wash them inside to remove any seeds.
-Also cut off and discard the seeds from the tops ("lids").
-Keep each top again, close to each corresponding pepper.
+Cut and discard the stems with the seeds from the lids and wash them inside to remove any seeds.
+Keep each top again, close to each corresponding pepper shell.

 Empty the bowl with the tomato flesh in a food processor and add the eggplant, the onion, the spearmint and the parsley.
-Give it a couple of bursts (about 1 second each); you do not want to grate the materials into a pulp.
-Just a rough grating is needed.
+Give it a couple of bursts (about 2-3 seconds each); you do not want to grate the materials completely into a pulp.
+Just a rough grating is what is needed.

-Turn the tomatoes with the hole side up, and add the peppers in the baking pan as well.
-Using a tablespoon, fill each vegetable with the mixture from the bowl.
+Turn the tomatoes, hole side up, and add the peppers in the baking pan as well.
+Spoon the mixture from the bowl evenly into the tomato and pepper shells.
 Do not fill the vegetables all the way up.
-Leave about 1cm (0.4inch) from the top, as the stuffing will increase in volume during baking.
+Leave at least about 1cm (0.4inch) from the top, as the stuffing will expand during baking.